 Turning Point Rape Crisis Center is available for victims of sexual abuse 24 hours a day, 7 days a week.
 Services provided by Rape Response include mental health counseling and evidence collection.
 Services are available to victims whether or not the victim decides to contact law enforcement.
 All services are free and confidential.
-More information is available by calling 205.758.0808.
+Phone number: 205.758.0808.